New Jersey Travel Guide: Jersey Shore, Cape May, Boardwalks, Food, and Planning Tips

 Liberty State Park gives travelers one of the best views of New York Harbor, the Manhattan skyline, the Statue of Liberty, and Ellis Island.
 It is a smart stop for travelers who want New York-area views without staying directly in Manhattan.

 The Hudson waterfront also works well for travelers using New Jersey as a practical base for a New York-area trip.
-It can be especially useful when lodging, transportation, and skyline views are part of the plan.
+It can be especially useful when lodging, transportation, skyline views, and access to Manhattan are part of the plan.

 Delaware Water Gap

 Delaware Water Gap is one of New Jersey’s best outdoor regions.
-Travelers can hike, visit river beaches, enjoy overlooks, explore waterfalls, and connect with a more scenic, nature-focused side of the state.
+Travelers can hike, visit river areas, enjoy overlooks, explore waterfalls, and connect with a more scenic, nature-focused side of the state.

 This area pairs naturally with Pennsylvania and works well for fall trips, hiking weekends, and travelers who want New Jersey beyond the shore.